Skip to main content

 • Evidence rating: STRONG

 • Basis: The Urantia Book directly states the universal tree cult at 85:2 and documents the actual Tree of Life at Dalamatia at 66:4.13 and 73:6.3.
-The cross-cultural distribution of the specifically-three-element tree motif is extensively documented.
+The cross-cultural distribution of the three-element tree motif is extensively documented.
 The shared substrate mechanism specifically accounts for both the structural consistency and the geographic distribution.

 Related Decoder Articles